-Partying in Latin America: Las Fiestas Posted by sasha on Aug 27, 2020 in Entertainment, Mexican culture, South American Culture, Videos
+Partying in Latin America: Las Fiestas Posted by sasha on Aug 27, 2020 in Videos

 We’re keeping things fun here on the Spanish blog this month.
 Be sure to check out the posts about partying in Spanish and Carnaval if you missed them.
 Hoy voy a escribir sobre las fiestas en América Latina (Today I’m going to write about the parties in Latin America).
 In my travels across the region these past three years, I’ve attended some really fun fiestas and I’m excited to share some of them with you!
 From salsa bars to national holidays to music festivals, there’s always something exciting going on.